aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 argocd login localhost:8080 --username admin --password $ARGO_PASSWORD
 ```

-You can also login to the ArgoCD UI with generated password.
+You can also login to the ArgoCD UI with generated password and the username `admin`.

 ```
 echo $ARGO_PASSWORD